xgrg/nisnap/README.md

         The opacity (in %) of the segmentation maps when plotted over a background image.
 Only used if a background image is provided.
 Default: 10

-    cut_coords: None, or a tuple of floats
+    slices: None, or a tuple of floats
         The indexes of the slices that will be rendered.
 If None is given, the slices are selected automatically.